 5 mm Pad

-This option is great for adding additional caution and a soft feel to artificial turf surfaces.
+This option is great for adding additional cushion and a soft feel to artificial turf surfaces.
 This pad is mostly installed in residential backyards because it won't provide as much shock absorbency with higher fall heights as our other padding systems.

 Regular Pad (25 & 50 mm)